 Kohn said Nash "seemed to get a boost" from winning the Nobel Prize.
 Kohn added that it was inspiring to work with him.
 But Kohn said Nash's impact was not just limited to his field.
 He noted that his work in analyzing financial markets continues to benefit society.

 He also believes Nash's legacy and the appreciation for his work will grow.
-People will become more aware of the "fantastic work" he was doing.
-They will start to understand the ideas behind them.
+People will become more aware of the "fantastic work" he was doing and start to understand the ideas behind them.

 CRITICAL THINKING QUESTION